Rashiin/cbam-autoencoder-anomaly-detection/README.md

 # CBAM-based Autoencoder for Anomaly Detection and Localization

-This project implements a lightweight convolutional autoencoder augmented with CBAM attention modules for anomaly detection and pixel-level localization.
+This repository implements a lightweight convolutional autoencoder enhanced with **Convolutional Block Attention Modules (CBAM)** for image anomaly detection and pixel-level anomaly localization.

+The proposed approach follows a **one-class / unsupervised learning** paradigm:
-The model is trained in a one-class setting on CIFAR-10 and evaluated using both out-of-distribution samples and synthetic anomalies.
+The model is trained exclusively on normal samples and learns to identify deviations at both the image and pixel levels.

+The focus of this project is on **practical anomaly detection**, interpretability, and efficiency, making it suitable for research prototyping and real-world applications with limited computational resources.

+---

-## Features
+## Key Features
-- One-class training using normal samples only
+- One-class training using only normal samples

-- CBAM attention for enhanced spatial focus
+- CBAM attention for enhanced spatial and channel-wise feature modeling
-- Image-level anomaly detection (AUROC)
+- Image-level anomaly detection evaluated with AUROC
-- Pixel-level anomaly localization (IoU, Dice)
+- Pixel-level anomaly localization evaluated with IoU and Dice
-- CPU-friendly evaluation pipeline
+- Lightweight architecture with CPU-friendly inference

+---

-## Project Structure
+## Repository Structure

+CBAM-AE-AnomalyDetection/
+│
+├── code/
+│ └── eval_cbam_ae_ood_and_localization.ipynb # Main evaluation notebook
+│
+├── README.md
+└── .gitignore

+---

+## Dataset and Models
+- CIFAR-10 is used as the benchmark dataset (normal class: airplane).
+- The dataset is **not included** in this repository due to size constraints.
+- Trained model checkpoints and generated visualizations are also excluded.

+The code can be easily adapted to other image anomaly detection benchmarks or custom datasets.

+---

+## Tasks
+- Image-level anomaly detection (OOD detection)
+- Pixel-level anomaly localization

+---

+## Evaluation Metrics
+- AUROC (image-level detection)
+- IoU and Dice score (localization)

+---

+## Requirements
+- Python 3.8+
+- PyTorch
+- NumPy
+- Matplotlib
+- scikit-learn

+---

+## Usage
+Open and run the main notebook:

+code/eval_cbam_ae_ood_and_localization.ipynb

+The notebook handles:
+- Dataset loading
-- `evaluate_cbam_autoencoder.py`: main evaluation script
+- Model evaluation
+- Anomaly score computation
+- Localization map generation
-- `visualizations/`: trained checkpoint and visual results
+- Visualization of results

-- `results/`: quantitative metrics and analysis
+---

+## Notes
+This repository focuses on **evaluation, analysis, and interpretability**.
+Training pipelines and additional extensions (e.g., different attention modules, fusion strategies, or datasets) can be added on top of this framework.